vipink1203/log-aggregation-tool-comparison/README.md

 - **Vector with S3 storage** can achieve similar storage costs to OpenObserve, but requires additional components for search and visualization.

-- **Elasticsearch on AWS** costs can be optimized with UltraWarm and Cold Storage tiers, but hot storage remains expensive.
+- **Elasticsearch on AWS and Elastic.co** costs can be optimized with tiered storage approaches, but hot storage remains expensive.
+Elastic.co's frozen tier provides a cost-effective option for less frequently accessed data but still requires compute resources for searching.

 For a detailed cost breakdown, see the [Cost Analysis](cost-analysis.md) document.